NLnetLabs/routinator/source/data-processing.rst

 Unsafe VRPs
 """""""""""

-If the address prefix of a VRP overlaps with any resources assigned to a Certificate Authority (CA) that has been rejected because if failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.
+If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.

 Routinator has an :option:`--unsafe-vrps` option that specifies how to deal with these types of VRPs.
 Currently, the default policy is *warn* in order to gain